MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 #### Public transport (Light Rail)

-The [Valley Metro Light Rail][Light Rail] connects the airport to Tempe along an West-East axis.
+The [Valley Metro Light Rail][Light Rail] connects the airport to Tempe along a West-East axis.
 If your destination is near a Light Rail stop then public transport works well:

-#.
-Take the free *[PHX SkyTrain][]* from the terminal to the **44th St/Washington**
-Metro Rail stop.
+1. Take the free [PHX Sky Train][] from the terminal to the **44th St/Washington** Metro Rail stop.
-#.
-Walk from the Sky Train stop to the Light Rail stop (all inside the 44th St
-Sky Train structure)
+2. Walk from the Sky Train stop to the Light Rail stop (all inside the 44th St Sky Train structure)
-#.
-Buy a ticket at the ticket machine near the exit escalators to the Light
+3. Buy a ticket at the ticket machine near the exit escalators to the Light Rail stop.
-Rail stop.
-#.
-At the [44th St/Washington stop][LightRail44thSt] (Stop #10018) take the
+4. At the [44th St/Washington stop][LightRail44thSt] (Stop #10018) take the
 *east-bound* Light Rail (direction Mesa, Gilbert Rd/Main St).
-#.
-The stop closest to the Hyatt Place Hotel and the workshop venue is
-**University Dr/Rural Rd** (Stop #10023).
+5. The stop closest to the Hyatt Place Hotel and the workshop venue is **University Dr/Rural Rd** (Stop #10023).
 If you want to get off closer to downtown Tempe get off one stop earlier at **Veterans Way/College Ave** (Stop #10025)
-#.
-Walk to your destination.
+6. Walk to your destination.

 #### Car/rideshare